Donovan Mitchell scores 30 points, Jazz rout Nuggets 124-105

 It was a rare blowout in what’s been a tight showdown between the two teams all season.
 Despite Denver winning the previous four games, counting the regular season, the total margin was only 21 points.

-“All of our games are usually close games and this one got away from us,” Nuggets coach Michael Malone said.
+“All of our games are usually close games and this one got away from us,” Malone said.
 “We have to learn from it.
 We have to look it.
 We can’t be afraid to look into the mirror and see why we lost.
 But once we do that let’s turn the page.”

 Denver forward Torrey Craig was assigned to cover Mitchell and early on it worked.
 But Mitchell took over in the third quarter, going 5 of 5 from 3-point range and hitting all four of his free throws.